Buying a home at auction - What do I need to know?

 Arrange property viewings

-It is a good idea to take a builder, surveyor or architect with you to view properties if you can.
+It is a good idea to take a builder, surveyor or architect with you if you can.

 Homes bought at auction are often in disrepair.
-Get as much advice as you can on the cost of necessary repairs, and whether your vision for the property is feasible and affordable.Back to top
+Get as much advice as you can on the cost of necessary repairs or development.
+This will help you decide how much to bid and to work out whether your plans stack up financially.

 Instruct a conveyancing solicitor